raffaelj/CpMultiplane/README.md

 Make also sure that `$_SERVER['DOCUMENT_ROOT']` exists and is set correctly.

-You can find the detailed version and a cli install example in [docs - installation.md][20].
+You can find the detailed version and a cli install example in [docs/installation][20].

 ## Installation